natalijabujevic/PetPhotographyIko/README.md

 [View the live project here.](https://natalijabujevic0708.github.io/PetPhotographyIko/)

 This is the website for Pet Photography Iko.
-It is designed to be responsibe and accessible on a range of devices, making it easy to navigate for potential customers.
+It is designed to be responsive and accessible on a range of devices, making it easy to navigate for potential customers.

 <h2 align="center"><img src="./assets/images/responsivedesign.png"></h2>
 <h2>User Experience (UX)</h2>